With many desk workers forced to work from home, remote meeting apps have become a real lifeline for companies.

 What You Need to Start VR Meetings

-To host and attend meetings in Virtual Reality you need special software for creating events and hardware to experience it in VR.
+To determine how to build a Virtual Reality conferencing app, you should choose special software for creating events and hardware to experience it in VR.

 Let’s start with considering the types of hardware you will need.